harveyr/lintblame/README.md

 lintblame
 =========

-Combine linter and git-blame results for Python files
+Combine linter and git-blame results for Python files.
+WIP.